 Reports are due no later than 1800 Mountain Time.
-If this time frame cannot be met, the dispatch center will call the Northern Rockies Intelligence Desk and negotiate a later submission time.
-The ICS-209 User's Guide is located
+If this time frame cannot be met, the dispatch center will call the NR Intelligence Coordinator(s) and negotiate a later submission time.
+Reference ICS-209 User's Guide.

-- Full Suppression: wildland fires managed for 100% full suppression strategy will submit an ICS-209: - Daily if a Complex, Type 1, or Type 2 IMT assigned (see IMT Assignment section below). - Daily if national resources (Type 1 or Type 2 Helicopter, Type 1 Crew, or Smokejumpers) are assigned to the incident for more than 72 hours. - Daily if the incident meets large fire criteria (>100 in timber/slash Fuel Models 8-13, >300 in grass/brush fuels Fuel Models 1-7). - Daily if a significant event occurs or is expected to occur.
-This may include: - Damage to values at risk (i.e., structures, infrastructure, etc.). - A significant accident, injury, or fatality occurs. - Critical fire weather event (i.e., high Haines, dry cold front, etc.). - Sufficient increase in acres or activity (such as smoke production) to create public health or nuisance concerns. - The incident strategy is modified. - Daily if the incident is to be prioritized for resource allocation or meet situational awareness considerations for specific agency(s).
+- Full Suppression: wildland fires managed for 100% full suppression strategy will submit an ICS-209: - Daily if a Complex, Type 1, or Type 2 IMT assigned (see IMT Assignment section below). - Daily if national resources (Type 1 or Type 2 Helicopter, Type 1 Crew, or Smokejumpers) are assigned to the incident for more than 72 hours. - Daily if the incident is one of the following large fire criteria: - Greater than 100 acres when the primary fuel model is timber/slash (Fuel Models 8-13) - Greater than 300 acres when the primary fuel model is grass/brush (Fuel Models 1-7) - The following tables describe the 13 fuel models, which category they fall into (grass/brush or timber/slash), and correlating selection for block 29.